 Students enrolled in applied lessons are required to perform a proficiency exam before a faculty jury at the end of each semester of study.
 Accompanists are required for each semester jury (except for keyboard and percussion).
-Sign-up is on the music office door one week prior to exams.
-Music Majors and non-Majors may receive no semester grade higher than one letter grade above the average jury grade.
+Sign-up sheets will be posted on the music office door one week prior to exams.
+Music Majors and non-majors may receive no semester grade higher than one letter grade above the average jury grade.